 Built-in 1649 and renovated in 1968, the national museum of Bhutan is resting above Paro Dzong as its watchtower.
 This unusual round-shaped building is a perfect illustrator on how magic and logic (science) plays an integral part in Bhutan.
 The entry fee of the museum can be Nu 200-500 for both Indians and foreigners.

 Bhutan is a perfect place for a hide-away.
-With a pleasant climate all year round and lesser population, Bhutan lets you breathe and relax into its fresh air.
-The best time to visit Bhutan is in spring season- March, April and May.
+With a pleasant climate all year round and a lesser population, Bhutan lets you breathe and relax into its fresh air.
+The best time to visit Bhutan is in the spring season- March, April and May.
 In this time, you'll get to witness the fresh vegetation and blossoming fruit trees.
 Autumn- September, and October is the time when you can behold the exceptional views of the mighty mountains.
 In winters- November and December, you can enjoy the snowfall.

 When you experience Bhutan and its astonishing beauty, do not forget to miss visiting the Tiger's Nest Monastery, Thimphu,